eunos-1128/openstructure/modules/doc/actions.rst

                           and "dockq_wave_full" add zeros in the average computation for each interface that is only present in the reference but not in the model.
+    --dockq-capri-peptide
+                          Flag that changes two things in the way DockQ and its underlying scores are computed which is proposed by the CAPRI community when scoring peptides (PMID:
+                          31886916).
+ONE: Two residues are considered in contact if any of their atoms is within 5A.
+This is relevant for fnat and fnonat scores.
+CAPRI suggests to lower this threshold to 4A for protein-peptide interactions.
+                          TWO: irmsd is computed on interface residues.
+A residue is defined as interface residue if any of its atoms is within 10A of another chain.
+CAPRI suggests to lower the default of 10A to 8A in combination with only considering CB atoms for protein-peptide
+                          interactions.
+Note that the resulting DockQ is not evaluated for these slightly updated fnat and irmsd (lrmsd stays the same).This flag has no influence on patch_dockq scores.
     --ics                 Computes interface contact similarity (ICS) related scores.
 A contact between two residues of different chains is defined as having at least one heavy atom